 And I don’t mean just traditional work.
 That can include raising children.
 Spending time on our health or spirituality.
 Doing community work.
 Building a business.
 Or simply creating better relationships and living a much more balanced life.

-Financial Independence is about having the ability to work less, if more important things come up.
-Or we just want to dedicate some of our time and energy to these other activities.
+Financial Independence is about having the flexibility to work less (or not at all), if more important things come up.
+Or if we just want to take an extended break and dedicate our energies elsewhere.
 It doesn’t have to be all or nothing.
 Work can be scaled up and down as desired.

 This saying is no doubt true, to a point.
 We spend time being productive, at work or in our business, and we earn money.
-But as is typical, my freedom-oriented brain sees it differently.
+But I see it a little differently.
 Rather than accepting, yes time is money, what if there’s another way to look at this?

-I don’t think in terms of Time = Money.
-Instead, I think: Money = Time.
+Instead of Time = Money… I think: Money = Time.

-Because any money we save and build up can create free time at any point in the future, like our example earlier in this post.
-So it seems we’ve had it backwards all these years!
+Why?
+Because any money we save and grow can create free time at any point in the future, like our example earlier in this post.
+So, maybe we’ve had it backwards all these years!

 My mission is to change people’s relationship with money.
 So they can see it’s not just for splashing around and creating some short-term highs.
 It’s way more powerful than that!
-And if used correctly, the need to trade our time for money simply disappears.
+If used correctly, the need to trade our time for money simply disappears.

 We’ll get our spending under control, so there is always surplus cash.
 We’ll build a strong and unwavering savings habit and increase it over time, as we get better at optimising our costs.
-And we’ll get our money working for us, to create a passive income stream and grow it over time.
+And we’ll get our money working for us, to create a passive income stream that grows over time.

 As we build our savings and investments, we’re able to buy ourselves greater amounts of free time.
 Until we get to the magical place where it’s all free time!

-Rather than 20-30 years of freedom in our later years, where we’ll likely want to just kick back, play some golf or do a bit of travel, the FIRE community is often looking at 50-70 years of ‘retirement’.
-And with modern medicine and technology, it could easily stretch further!
+Rather than 20-30 years of freedom in our later years, where we might want to kick back and do a bit of travel or play golf, the FIRE crowd is often looking at 50-70 years of ‘retirement’.
+And with modern medicine and technology, it could even stretch further!